-Hurricane Milton projected to reach category 4 strength before landfall in Florida
+Hurricane Milton projected to reach Category 4 strength before landfall in Florida

 Hurricane Milton is rapidly intensifying.

 On Sunday, forecasters upgraded Milton from a tropical storm to a hurricane a day earlier than anticipated.
-Hours later, Milton, which was projected to make landfall in Florida with Category 3 strength, is now expected to strengthen to Category 4 within the next two days.
+Hours later, Milton — which was projected to make landfall in Florida with Category 3 strength — is now expected to strengthen to a "major" Category 4 storm within the next two days.

-Milton is currently churning in the Gulf of Mexico with sustained winds of 85 miles per hour.
-It was about 805 miles away from Tampa as of Sunday 5 p.m.
+The hurricane was churning in the Gulf of Mexico — about 780 miles away from Tampa — with sustained winds of 85 miles per hour, as of Sunday 8 p.m.
 ET.

-On Sunday, the government of Mexico issued a hurricane watch for the north coast of the Yucatán peninsula from Celestún to Cabo Catoche, where a storm surge of up to 4 feet is expected.

 The center's director Michael Brennan urged Florida residents to complete storm preparations and seek safety by Tuesday in order to shelter in place on Wednesday.
 Milton is expected to exit into the Atlantic Ocean by Thursday.